Blockchain Technology Explained

-Or in other words, the government isn’t quite sure how to handle it—and neither are many companies.
+Blockchain is “emerging,” remember?
+In other words, the government isn’t quite sure how to handle it—and neither are many companies.
 It’ll take some time before regulations and laws governing the use of blockchain get written, especially in the financial sector, but they’re bound to come up sooner or later.

 And that’s an uncertainty that not everyone is comfortable with.

-Blockchain as an idea is pretty secure….
+Blockchain as an idea is pretty secure.
 Everyone double-checks their records to make sure there’s no fraud going on.

 But what about hacking?
 If a bank gets robbed, it just loses its own cash—but if a blockchain gets hacked into and 40 banks are on that network, then a lot more damage could be done.
 The potential dangers here haven’t been fleshed out completely, but it’s something to keep an eye on.